 LL.M.
 Admissions and Online Application

-Completed applications including all supporting documents must be received by April 30, 2014.
+Completed applications, including all supporting documents, must be received by October 15, 2015, for the Spring 2016 semester, and June 15, 2016, for the Spring 2016 semester.
 Applications will be reviewed upon submission and admission decisions will be made on a rolling basis.

 Current law students are advised to wait until they have completed five semesters of law school before applying to the LL.M. program.